GiGurra/flycd/README.md

     # size_gb: can be increased later, but cannot be reduced (fly.io limitation)
     size_gb: 10
     # count: should be enough to cover the number of app instances.
-    # domain will automatically use actual app instance count if it's higher than this.
+    # FlyCD will automatically use actual app instance count if it's higher than this.
     # However, if fly.io wants to scale higher than this, it won't be able to until you increase the count.
     # For most applications you probably won't use fly.io auto-scaling in combination with volumes :S
     count: 3